 - Paintings and drawings

-Coins have always been favourite collector’s items.
+It’s true what they say, money makes money.
+Coins have always been a favourite collector’s item.
 Don’t worry if you do not possess a fine coin collection handed down to you as a family heirloom.
 Modern coins, that you may have in the form of pocket change, can be worth a lot of money.
-It is time to check any coin collecting vessels that you and your family may have in the home for some hidden treasure in plain view.
+It is time to check any coin collecting vessels that you and your family may have in the home for treasure hidden in plain sight.

-Vinyl records could be amongst the most expensive things in your home.
-Most of us got rid of our vinyl record collections and rushed to embrace technology back in the Eighties when CD’s became the ultimate new way to listen to music.
-Today vinyl records are making a huge come back.
-Many performing artists releasing their new albums on vinyl as well as in the usual ways.
-The most valuable vinyl records are changing hands for astronomical amounts of money.
-You can check online lists for some of the most popular.
-The family record player could also be worth a fortune to somebody who wants a similar player to play their vinyl on.
+Vinyl records could be amongst the most valuable things in your home.
+Most of us got rid of our vinyl record collections and embraced new technology back in the 80s when CD’s became the way to listen to music.
+Today vinyl records are making a huge comeback.
+Many performing artists now release their new albums on vinyl as well as digitally.

 Did you know that Ringo Star’s personal copy of the “White Album” sold for $790,000 in December 2015?